Resonant inelastic X-ray scattering in the topological semimetal FeSi: Experimental methods

 \subsection{RIXS and experimental geometry}

 RIXS measurements were performed at the Soft Inelastic X-Ray (SIX) beamline at the National Syncrotron Light Source-II (NSLS-II).
-The energy resolution was 23~meV.
+The energy resolution was 23~meV and data was collected at a temperature of 75 K, a temperature at which FeSi has been observed to behave as a semiconductor with an indirect band gap~\cite{Changdar2020electronic}.
 The experimental setup is depicted in Fig.~\ref{fig:exp_scheme}.
 The lab coordinates are denoted by $x,y,z$ while the crystallographic axes are labelled $a,b,c$.
 We define the incident and outgoing beam angles with respect to the sample coordinate system, wherein the $c$ direction is the normal to the sample surface and the $ac$ plane is the scattering plane.
 Experimental data are corrected to account for self-absorption effects.

 With $\theta_i^{\,}$ denoting the incident angle measured with respect to the sample surface and $2\theta$ denoting the angle between the incident and outgoing beam, we can easily verify the following in the sample frame: